 |800 PPM||Dizziness, nausea, convulsions within 45 minutes, insensible in 2 hours.|

 Carbon Monoxide poisons by entering the lungs via the normal breathing mechanism and displacing oxygen from the bloodstream.
 Interruption of the normal supply of oxygen puts at risk the functions of the heart, brain and other vital functions of the body.

 The above information is for a healthy adult.
 Persons suffering from heart or respiratory health problems, infants and small children, unborn children, expectant mothers and pets can be affected by CO poisoning more quickly than others in the household and may be the first to show symptoms.

-To learn more about protecting yourself, please click here.
+To learn more about protecting yourself from CO poisoning, please click here.